matthewaubert/todo-list/README.md

 ## Plan

 1. Project startup:
-   - Initialize my project to create a package.json file
+   2. Initialize my project to create a package.json file
-   - Install webpack
+   2. Install webpack
-   - Set up my directories according to convention
+   2. Set up my directories according to convention

-2. Set up an HTML skeleton in the dist directory with constant content (e.g. header, sidebar) and a div to hold dynamic content created by JS
+1. Set up an index.html HTML skeleton in the dist directory with constant content (e.g. header, sidebar) and a div to hold dynamic content created by JS

+1. Set up an index.js file, which will be the central module
+   - Keep in mind to split functionality amongst other JS modules as appropriate
+   - Keep my application logic separate from DOM-related logic

+1. Reference the webpack docs in order to:
+   2. Bundle my JS files
+   2. Bundle my images/assets
+   2. Bundle my CSS

-3. Brainstorm what properties my task objects will have:
+1. Brainstorm what properties my task objects will have:
    - title
    - dueDate
    - priority